• Skip to primary navigation

 If the fault is due to install or mis-use, then there would not be a warranty claim.
 If however, there is a manufacture fault in the part supplied, then the unit will fall under manufacture warranty.

-We provide a 24 Month Warranty on the Turbochargers and Turbocharger Stepper Motors we sell.
+We provide a massive 36 Month Warranty on the Turbochargers and Turbocharger Stepper Motor Actuators we sell.

 If your turbocharger and vehicle are exhibiting other symptoms, please click here for further Turbocharger Problem Solving.